LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Experimental Setup

+This design allows each aspect of the approach to be evaluated using the most appropriate method.
+Together, these perspectives provide a comprehensive assessment of the proposed approach.

-To answer the RQs, we assessed the quality and reliability of the CFGs and the test cases produced by \TGen\/.
-The evaluation examined both the \textbf{effectiveness} and the practitioners’ \textbf{satisfaction}.
-The \textit{effectiveness evaluation} quantitatively measured the correctness and completeness of the generated artifacts (CFGs and test cases) against a manually-established ground truth, comparing the results with those of the baseline methods.
-The ground-truth CFGs were developed independently by three doctoral students specializing in computer technology and applications.
-All three had prior industry experience (two had worked in software testing, and one in software development), and had a solid understanding of use-case modeling and control flow structures.
-Their domain expertise ensured the quality and consistency of the reference CFGs.
-Any discrepancies among their initial versions were resolved through collaborative discussion, resulting in a consolidated and reliable reference set for evaluation.
-In contrast, the \textit{satisfaction evaluation} relied on industry experts to review and judge the generated test cases.
+The ground-truth CFGs were constructed independently by three doctoral students specializing in computer technology and applications.
+All three had previous industrial experience (two had worked in software testing and one in software development) and a solid understanding of use-case modeling and control-flow structures.
+Their expertise ensured the quality and consistency of the reference CFGs.
+Any discrepancy among their initial versions was resolved through collaborative discussion, resulting in a consolidated and reliable reference set for evaluation.